Studienorientierung & Studienwahl

 The MIFE program is taught entirely in English (a few German courses are offered, too), and it is important that you can read, write, speak and understand English fluently.

 Each student requires (no matter what educational background) to submit a test result of their English proficiency by obtaining a language certificate mentioned on our website.
-However, this does not apply if you are a native speaker from the USA, UK, Ireland, New Zealand, Australia or Canada – please submit proof.

 Please find a list of the tests we accept on our MIFE website ("Language Requirements").
 No other English language exam results will be accepted.
 The exam results may not be older than two years.